ahmed-shafin/Template/README.md

 # Template

-##Adding new code
+## Adding new code
-Upload it to content->appropritae directory, add the following lines to the beginning of your code
+Upload it to content/appropriate-directory, add the following lines to the beginning of your code

 ```
 /**